AdobeDocs/commerce-admin.en/help/systems/integrations.md

 ## Reauthorize an integration

-To generate a new Integration Access Token and Access Token Secret, reauthorized the integration from the Admin Panel.
+To generate a new Integration Access Token and Access Token Secret, reauthorized the integration from the Admin:

 1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Extensions]_ > **[!UICONTROL Integrations]**.